-- 9.6 A key aim of the Core Strategy is to encourage people to make more use of other modes of travel.
+9.6 A key aim of the Core Strategy is to encourage people to make more use of other modes of travel.
 Using public transport helps to reduce congestion and exhaust emissions, which can in turn lead to improved air quality.
-A number of identified and relevant schemes are included in South Ribble's Strategic Infrastructure Schedule. - 9.7 The proposed priority bus schemes for the South Ribble area, as identified by Lancashire County Council, are shown on the Proposal Maps.
+A number of identified and relevant schemes are included in South Ribble's Strategic Infrastructure Schedule.